 4. Live and Let Live (and Leave the Left Lane Be)

 You are the ruler of your own tranquility.
 You are not the Guardian of the Highway.
 Do not hover in the fastest lane or block people from passing because you feel your mission is to go the speed limit—and ensure everyone else does.
 Slowing down traffic is not only impolite, but it also leads to accidents as other drivers weave to get around you.
 More states are cracking down with higher fines on left lane violators who muck up traffic.

 Sure, tailgaters are the petty tyrants of the highways.
 Fortunately, just getting out of their way gets them out of your drive.
 Let aggressive drivers race ahead all by themselves and the problem of their aggression will be gone in a few deep breaths.

-Be prepared for adverse road conditions, other drivers, and unexpected driving situations.
+Be prepared for adverse road conditions, other drivers and unexpected driving situations.
 A drivers safety course or defensive driver class is an easy way to learn to anticipate problems and respond safely.
-Defensive drivers benefit.
-Taking an online course can provide financial benefits for insurance rates and traffic fine reductions.
+Taking an online course can also provide financial benefits in the form of reduced insurance rates and traffic fine reductions.

-Remember, to calm road rage and get to work happier, you need to drive safely and try and calm road rage in others by not being an aggressive driver or enforcer.
+Remember, to calm road rage and get to work happier you need to drive safely and try and calm road rage in others by not being an aggressive driver.
 Live and let live.
 And get where you are going safely.